shanidan92/muza-metadata-server/utils/README.md

 ## File Storage

-- Uploaded FLAC files are stored with UUID filenames
+- Uploaded FLAC files are stored in the audio directory with UUID filenames
-- Album covers are downloaded and stored locally
+- Album covers are downloaded and stored in the image directory
-- Files are served via HTTP from `/files/` endpoint
+- Files are served via HTTP from `/files/audio/` and `/files/images/` endpoints
-- File URLs are included in track metadata
+- File URLs are included in track metadata with correct paths